microsoft/vscode-docs/docs/extensions/debugging-extensions.md

 Your extension is launched in a new window with the title `Extension Development Host`.
 This window runs VS Code or more precisely the `Extension Host` with your extension under development.

 You can accomplish the same from the command line using the `extensionDevelopmentPath` option.
-This options tells VS Code in what other locations it should look for extensions, e.g.,
+This option tells VS Code in what other locations it should look for extensions, e.g.,

 >`code --extensionDevelopmentPath=_my_extension_folder`.